 Finally, were going to add the titles and options in the batch area:

-Here is what each of these mean:
+Here is what each of the titles and options used above mean

 /M This sets the mode to run the report.
 There are different keywords you can use to run the report in different ways (i.e. Update, Convert, SimpleWeb).
 We are going to use Update so that it will update the values and save the workbook in the output folder allowing us to then email it.